craigmckeachie/a14_demo_manual/InstructorNotes.md

 #### Here is a list of the pdf files in each classes zip file:

-- IntroductionToAngular.zip
+- AngularCourseIntroduction-[xxxx].zip

   - AngularSlidesIntroduction.pdf
   - AngularLabManualIntroduction.pdf
   - TypeScriptSlides.pdf
   - TypeScriptLabManual.pdf
     > TypeScript content is included/bundled for free with the purchase of Introduction to Angular courseware

-- AdvancedAngular.zip

-  - AngularSlidesAdvanced.pdf
+  - AngularChallengeManual.pdf

-  - AngularLabManualAdvanced.pdf
+- AngularCourseAdvanced-[xxxx].zip

-- ComprehensiveAngular.zip
+- AngularCourseComprehensive-[xxxx].zip
   - AngularSlidesIntroduction.pdf
   - AngularLabManualIntroduction.pdf
   - TypeScriptSlides.pdf